In our previous article, we discussed how to shadow your sales team to uncover new insights about your product.

 On top of that, I learned that some of the language I used when speaking with prospects didn’t resonate well.
-For example, my prospects didn’t care about how technically challenging a particular feature was - they just wanted to have the feature.
+For example, my prospects didn’t about how technically challenging a particular feature was - they just wanted to have the feature.

 Therefore, I needed to update my objection handling.